-- What is the purpose or research problem addressed by the paper?
+- What is the purpose or research problem addressed in the paper?

 Does the author even state it?

-(e.g., "The purpose of this paper is to predict rare plant species richness
+(e.g., "The purpose of this research being presented in this paper is to predict rare plant species richness

 in agricultural landscapes from satellite images and topographic data.")